October 18, 1776 Westchester County NY. Colonel John Glover Commanded American Forces. General William Howe commanded British and Hessian troops.

 The action took place outside the Village of Pelham in a portion of Westchester County that was considered neutral ground.
 For seven years the region became a no-man’s land between American and British forces.
 The British army, headquartered in New York City, had outposts along what today is the Bronx-Westchester border.
 The American forces were located north of the Croton River and stretched from Peekskill to Connecticut and down to the Long Island Sound.
 For the duration of the war, those living between the opposing lines were subject to constant raiding and pillaging by both sides, claiming the rights over loyalist and patriots alike.
 The outlaw bands became known as ‘cowboys’ (patriots) and ‘skinners’ (loyalists).

 The battle was fought along the Split Rock Road on October 18, 1776.
 At first light, Colonel John Glover stood upon a hill overlooking the Long Island Sound.
 He requested a glass.
 What he saw shocked him.
 It appeared that the entire British fleet was sitting off Pell’s Point.
 As he watched, over two hundred sail of flatboats, overflowing with over four thousand British and German troops and seven field cannon, were formed in four grand divisions and plying for shore.
 To face these daunting odds he had a brigade of only four reduced regiments under his command; seven hundred and fifty men in all with three small field pieces.
 While the enemy embarked at a landing near where Pelham Road crosses the Hutchinson River, Colonel Glover sent word by way of Major Lee to General Lee who was three miles distant.
-Not waiting for orders from General Lee, he left his own unit in reserve along with the three field pieces.
+Not waiting for orders from General Lee, Glover left his own unit in reserve along with the three field pieces.
 With just under five hundred men, he raced down the hill along Split Rock Road to meet the enemy head on.
 His quick and decisive actions that morning saved the day for the Americans.

-Colonel Glover’s forces had gone about half the distance towards his enemy when they met an advanced guard of about thirty men.
+Colonel Glover’s men had gone about half the distance towards his enemy when they met an advanced guard of about thirty men.
 Glover detached a captain’s guard of forty men to counter the British pickets and set about deploying his men along the road.
 He set Colonel Read’s regiment on the left of the road, with Colonel Shepherd’s in the rear and to the right of Colonel Read.
 Colonel Baldwin’s men were set to the rear and to the right of Shepherd’s.
 He sent word to Captain Courtes commanding his own unit (Colonel Johnson being sick and Major Lee on route to General Lee), to advance with field cannon to their rear.
 Seeing the regiments thusly deployed, Glover rode ahead and personally commanded the advance guard.

 The battle began with Colonel Glover ordering his guard to advance.
 Within forty yards of the enemy, they received a volley without injury.
 They returned the fire and four of their men fell.
 Five more rounds were exchanged without the Americans giving ground.
 During this time, more British forces arrived and joined the fray.
 By now, with two men killed and several wounded, and the enemy pushing forward to within thirty yards, Colonel Glover ordered a retreat.
 The enemy, sensing a rout, gave a shout and advanced.